johnzastrow/mqs/docs/inventory_miner/README.md

 2. Restart QGIS or refresh the Processing Toolbox (click the refresh icon)

-3. Look for "Inventory Miner" under "Scripts" → "Data Management" in the Processing Toolbox
+3. Look for "Inventory Miner" under "Scripts" → "MQS Tools" in the Processing Toolbox

 ## Usage